privatenumber/hirok.io/src/pages/posts/github-tree-structure/index.md

 duration: 5min
 ---

 As a software engineer, cloning repositories using Git is a common task.
 Most devs just create a single `projects` directory and clone all repositories there.
-However, this approach can lead to organizational issues like name collisions and difficulty finding repositories.
+However, this approach does not scale well and can lead to organizational issues like name collisions and difficulty finding repositories.

 ## Solution: The _GitHub Tree_ structure